 - The writing portfolio must be at least 35 pages.

-- It must include a brief reflective essay as its introduction, followed by revisions of three research papers written during the student's course of study at Georgia College.
+- It must include a brief reflective essay as its introduction, followed by revisions of three research papers written during the student's course of study in the English MA Program at Georgia College.

 - The portfolio must include the original and revised versions of the papers.